 This means that Oman is only in the middle of the field in terms of vaccination coverage.
 The vaccination rate is higher in 121 countries.

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-With about 9,510 physicians in Oman, there are about 1.97 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.
+With about 8,900 physicians in Oman, there are about 1.97 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

-About 90 percent of the population has access to an immediately available, running drinking water supply.
-At least via springs and wells at a distance of no more than 30 minutes or supplied water, 92% of the population is supplied with largely clean drinking water.
+About 91 percent of the population has access to an immediately available, running drinking water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 92 peprcent of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
-Only in a few countries does the proportion fall below 10%.
+In a global comparison, only about 74 percent of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98 percent.
+Only in a few countries does the proportion fall below 10 percent.